Chizaruu/roguebasin/wiki/dungeon-building_algorithm.md

 #####
 ```

-9. This time, we try to add corridor to the second room.
+`9.
+This time, we try to add corridor to the second room.`

 ```text
              #